eliot-exdev/exdev-gfx/examples/README_VOXELSPACE.md

 It was created for testing purposes and private research only.
 Currently I cannot say how it will develop in the future.

-This demo provides 5 different worlds taken from the game Comanche developed by Novalogic.
+This demo provides five different worlds taken from the game Comanche developed by Novalogic.

 - World 1: pyramid
 - World 2: desert